-Louis J. Esbin founded his law firm and has been practicing in Valencia, California since 1993, where he provides Bankruptcy, Corporate Formation, Transactional, Merger & Acquisition, and Commercial Law services to clients throughout California and other states.
+Louis J. Esbin founded his law firm and has been practicing in Santa Clarita, California and Canyon Country, Valencia, Saugus, Stevenson Ranch, Newhall and Castaic neighborhoods since 1993, where he provides Bankruptcy Law, Corporate Formation Law, Transactional Law, Merger & Acquisition Law, and Commercial Law services to clients throughout California and other states.

 Mr. Esbin currently represents a diverse group of corporate and individual clients including small emerging businesses, corporations and individuals, as debtors and creditors, as well as clients who operate in the restaurant, construction, entertainment, retail, casino, real estate, and manufacturing industries, distressed debt traders, and mortgage bankers.

 His experience in Los Angeles, San Francisco and New York, and as a judicial law clerk to Bankruptcy Court Judges in Northern and Southern California are the cornerstones of his pledge to provide high quality "Big City" legal services to his community and clients.
 Mr. Esbin counsels his clients on approaching their matters with a practical cost-benefit analysis.